Skip to content

 src/

-test-e2e/ # Stove e2e tests (app started locally)
+test-e2e/ local Stove e2e (app boots in JVM)